 JOIN LOGIN JOIN

-New 40k Black Templars Model & Codex Fall Flat
+GW Reveals 2 New 40k Black Templars Models That Fall Flat

-Black Templars get a new 40k Codex and Crusade Ancient mini, which sounds great, but the art and model seem to be a bit off… Here’s the lowdown.
+Black Templars get a new 40k Codex, Crusade Ancient, and Execrator mini, which sounds great, but the styling seems to be a bit off… Here’s the lowdown.

 So, Games Workshop dropped a fresh Black Templars Codex Supplement and a new miniature: the Crusade Ancient.
 On paper, this should be a big moment for fans of the Emperor’s most zealous sons.
 Crusades, banners, righteous fury—you know the drill.